muratk5n/thirdwave/en/README.md

 ---

-It can't do shit.
-It miscategorizes stuff all the time
+It goes wrong frequently, miscategorizes stuff all the time

 "GDELT uses some of the world's most sophisticated natural language and data mining algorithms, including the world's most powerful deep